 Megan fell in love with hospitality and fine dining.
 To say fine dining is an obsession for her is an understatement.
 After finishing her traineeship, she began operating Garth Ashford’s bustling Newcastle restaurant Lime.

-Muse Kitchen became a stand-alone restaurant in 2018 before the opening of little sister bistro, Muse Kitchen Lorn in 2020.
-Megan’s success both past and present is due to her unwavering commitment to her staff and her guests.
+Muse Kitchen became a stand-alone restaurant in 2018 and Megan’s success both past and present is due to her unwavering commitment to her staff and her guests.
 She believes in exceeding expectations from the moment you arrive.

 Megan believes in investing in people.
 Her team at Muse Kitchen is filled with long term staff.
 She surrounds herself with staff that are as dedicated to the industry as she is.
 This is a testament to her love of the industry and her passion for customer experience.
 Megan’s energy, intuition and uncompromising belief in the virtues of fine dining has made her a woman of influence in the world of hospitality.
 She is the heart and soul of the Muse Kitchen experience and her passion is driven by her motto “Life’s too short to not do what you love”.